2023 Solar Incentives Guide for South El Monte, CA - Tax Credits & Rebates

 Federal Residential Renewable Energy Tax Credit

-The term "solar incentives" covers a wide range of financial incentives put in place to make installing and using solar panels more affordable.
-This is done to encourage people to switch to renewable energy.
-You may be eligible for various types of incentives, such as discounts, cash back or credit towards your monthly utility bill, depending on your situation.
-Certain incentives come from your specific utility company, county or municipality, some from the state of California and others from the federal government.
-Types of solar incentives might include:
+Solar incentives are intended to make renewable energy usage more affordable via financial incentives for individuals who install solar panels on their homes.
+You may qualify for various kinds of incentives, such as cash back, discounts or monthly utility bill credits, depending on your situation.
+Some incentives come from your specific utility company, county or municipality, some from the state of California and others from the federal government.
+You might qualify for any of the following types of solar incentives:

 Federal Solar Incentives

-The Inflation Reduction Act, passed in August 2022, expanded and extended the ITC (as well as retitling it the Clean Energy Credit).
-The Clean Energy Credit re-raises the credit up to 30% for solar installations undertaken between January 1, 2022 and December 31, 2032.
-After this, the percentage will be reduced slightly each year until the program expires in 2035.
-Starting in 2023, the program expansion will also make claiming credit for energy storage systems easier than ever before.
+The Inflation Reduction Act, passed in August 2022, made some changes to the ITC (as well as renaming it to the Clean Energy Credit).
+The new Clean Energy Credit now runs until 2035.
+You can now receive a 30% credit for solar systems installed between January 1, 2022 and December 31, 2032.
+The total credit will then decrease annually until its expiration.
+Starting in 2023, the program expansion will also make it easier to get credit for energy storage systems.

 State & Local Solar Incentives